 - A sense of independence for your toddler

-How to Transition from a Nursery to a Montessori Toddler Room
+Transitioning from a Nursery to a Montessori Bedroom

 If your nursery wasn’t set up with the Montessori style in mind, the transition can feel pretty dramatic.
 You’ll likely need several new pieces of furniture, you may need to repaint, and items on the walls may need to be moved to a lower level (or removed altogether).
 It’s time for the glider or rocking chair to go – your baby isn’t a baby anymore, and a Montessori room is all about having items that are kid-sized for their use, not yours.

-In this article, we’re going to go into detail on what makes a Montessori room Montessori style, the types of furniture you’ll need, how to arrange it, and other decor and play items you’ll want to have available for your child.
+Let’s go into detail on what makes a Montessori room, how to arrange the furniture you should have, and other decor and play items you’ll want to have available for your toddler.

-A Montessori toddler room setup generally includes a floor bed.
-This gives your child the independence to climb in and out of bed on their own, and the transition to a Montessori toddler bed from a crib or bed-sharing can be a tough one.
+A Montessori bedroom layout generally includes a floor bed.
+This gives your child the independence to climb in and out of bed on their own, and the transition to a toddler floor bed from a crib or bed-sharing routine can be a tough one.

 Believe it or not, there is no “too young” for a floor bed!
 Since there are cots designed for floor placement with mesh siding for babies, there’s no reason you can’t put your baby to sleep in a Montessori-style bed.